The Children’s Defense Fund (CDF) hosts events across the country at different times each year. View our annual events below.

 The purpose of our events include:

-Training – training adults, young adult, and youth to engage as advocates for America’s children.
+Training – training adults, young adults, and youth to engage as advocates for America’s children.

 Education – informing and educating the public about effective policies and practices that are demonstrated to have a positive impact on the well-being of America’s children.